 Third party certification of diagnostic X-ray apparatus

-Regulations 53 and 55 require that anyone selling, replacing or disposing of x-ray apparatus or major components must notify the branch in writing within 7 days of the sale or disposal.
+Anyone selling, replacing or disposing of x-ray apparatus or major components must notify the branch in writing within 7 days of the sale/install.

-Regulations 117, 118, 120 and 121 require that anyone selling or installing a registered device, registered sealed radioactive source or sealed radioactive substances must notify the branch in writing within 7 days of the sale or disposal.
+Anyone selling or installing a registered device, registered sealed radioactive source or sealed radioactive substances must notify the branch in writing within 7 days of the sale/install.

-Regulation 62 requires that the owner of an X-ray apparatus which is relocated must notify the division in writing within 14 days of the change.
+Anyone disposing of an x-ray apparatus must notify the branch in writing within 14 days of the disposal.